CESNET/radiator-ca-trust-test/README.md

 This repository contains a set of Radiator hooks and an example configuration file to test EAP clients correct configuration, in this case whether clients are checking if the EAP server certificate is issued by a trusted Certificate Authority (CA).
 Clients are distinguished by MAC addresses.
 The first EAP authentication request is handled by a special EAP endpoint with a certificate issued by an untrusted self signed CA. All the following requests are handled by a trusted CA. All the attempts are recorded in a log file as well as in MySQL database.

 If a client is configured correctly then the first EAP authentication request fails because the client refuses to send credentials to an untrusted RADIUS server.
-On the other hand, if the client is configured incorrectly, the RADIUS server sends `access-request`.
+On the other hand, if the client is configured incorrectly, the RADIUS server sends `access-reject`.
 Surprisingly, only Windows 7, 8 and 8.1 are not able to handle this technique and ask the user to re-enter credentials.
 The following list of compatible systems immediately retry authentication without any user interaction.

 Successfully tested systems:
 - Android 4.4.4, 5.0.2, 6.0.1